JuliaArrays/StackViews.jl/README.md

 A == B == fill(-1, 4) # true
 ```

-It has little `getindex` overhead compared to its memory allocation:
+If indexed in contiguous memeory order, it has almost zero overhead for `getindex` and `setindex!`:

 ```julia
 function arrsum_cart(A::AbstractArray)